Tabletop RPG advice for little dragons

 Meaning and purpose are necessities for mental health.
 Everyone wants to feel like the hero of something.
 We often create or discover meaning in our lives through the stories we tell about our lives, but it can also help to explore stories of heroism through others.
 Modern hit movies like The Hunger Games or Star Wars help us feel this heroism, and ancient stories like Beowulf and The Odyssey show that it’s much more than a modern trend.

-Dungeons & Dragons helps bridge this gap by letting us play the heroes that we want.
+Dungeons & Dragons helps bridge this gap by letting us play the heroes we want.
 It allows us to make heroes out of the characters we want to see as heroes.
 The heroes we play in D&D and other TTRPGs often have traits similar to us, but often have struggles similar to ours too—struggles that may not be well represented in popular media.
 Sometimes, exploration of what it means for a character like that to become a hero can help teach us how we can be the heroes of our own life stories.

 Dungeons & Dragons focuses on overcoming adversity and exploring alternative identities.
 In that way, it mirrors many aspects of the mental health recovery process.
 It has several unique characteristics that make it a great tool for children and adults in therapy: